PERSONALITY ASSESSMENT TESTING

 Two Types of Attitude Testing

 Before you can test for attitude, you must differentiate between a “good and bad” attitude and attitudes are just different than your own.
 “Bad” attitudes are often called counter-productive behaviors; they fall outside what most consider normal social behavior.
 Attitudes that are different but fall within socially acceptable norms fall within the scope of personal values.
+With employee personality assessment tests, managers can differentiate between the two and possibly predict bad attitudes in the workplace before they do harm.

 Counter-productive behavior testing